imagej/imagej.github.io/pages/Logging.md

 For these reasons, nearly everyone and their dog either uses a logging framework, or invents their own.
-The [SciJava Common](SciJava_Common "wikilink") project has opted to do both: the SciJava application framework provides a {% include github content='TODO' %}
+The [SciJava Common](SciJava_Common "wikilink") project has opted to do both: the SciJava application framework provides a {% include github org='scijava' repo='scijava-common' path='src/main/java/org/scijava/log/LogService.java' label='LogService'
+%}

 `to abstract and encapsulate all logging.
-The default core implementation of this service is called`
+The default core implementation of this service is called `

+{% include github org='scijava' repo='scijava-common'
+path='src/main/java/org/scijava/log/StderrLogService.java'
-{% include github content='TODO' %} , and simply emits all log messages
-to the standard error stream.
+label='StderrLogService' %} , and simply emits all log messages to the standard error stream.
 This is done to avoid dependencies on any external logging frameworks or facades, as well as to offer a sufficiently rich logging API.